WJY-norainu/cs2102-python-flask-setup-guide/README.md

 If you change the port number to `5001`, the message shown at earlier stage will be changed accordingly.
 For this walk-through (and also the CS2102 project), there is no need to change these settings.

-To access the web server, open your favorite web browser (Chrome, Firefox, IE, etc) and enter the following into the address bar:
+To access the web server, open your favorite web browser (Chrome, Firefox, IE, etc) and enter `localhost:5000/` in the address bar.

-`localhost:5000/`
+Press `Enter` then the page below should show up.

-The page below should show up.
+`<index page>`

 The logic for showing this web page can be found in `views.py`, specifically, these few lines: